jeffheaton/present/facial/manual.md

 <img src="https://data.heatonresearch.com/images/facial/manual/1.0/dynaface-image.jpg" width="512">

-You can select which messages you wish to see and notice that some measures have multiple sub-measures that you can turn on or off.
+You can select which measures you wish to see and notice that some measures have multiple sub-measures that you can turn on or off.
 You can copy and paste the measured image into other programs or save an image file with the measures.

 # Analyzing Videos